exastro-suite/exastro-it-automation-docs-dev/src/en/2.4/learn/quickstart/scenario1.rst

       db01

-| By doing this, users canchange host names from the  :menuselection:`Ansible common --> Device list` and update the host name just be executing a Ansible through ITA.
+| By doing this, users can change host names from the  :menuselection:`Ansible common --> Device list` and update the host name just be executing a Ansible through ITA.

 Summary